Cougars in Illinois?

 An unexpectedly interesting assignment from editor Peggy Boyer Long, which resulted in an unexpectedly popular piece, probably the most popular in fact of the dozens I did for the magazine.

 I updated the story in this 2012 column for Illinois Times.

 Democratic governors came back to Illinois—why not cougars?
-Officially, Illinois has no wild cougars; the cougar is not listed as an endangered species in Illinois for the simple reason that a species can’t be endangered if it doesn’t exist.
-Donald Hoffmeister, former director of the University of Illinois’ Museum of Natural History, who authored what amounts to the Debrett’s of Illinois mammalia, reports that cougars were probably exterminated in Illinois before 1870.
+Officially, Illinois has no wild cougars; the cougar is not listed as an endangered species in Illinois for the simple reason that a species can’t be endangered in a place where it doesn't exist.
+Donald Hoffmeister, former director of the University of Illinois’s Museum of Natural History, who authored what amounts to the Debrett’s of Illinois mammalia, reports that cougars were probably exterminated in Illinois before 1870.
 Today the only cougars in Illinois are kept in zoos and in people’s homes, illegally, as pets.

 Or are they?
 Quite a few sane and sensible citizens have concluded that the cougar dwells here again.
 More than 150 cougar sightings have been reported in Illinois since 1950, according to the Eastern Puma Research Network.

 Cougars, or things that look like cougars, have been seen in as many places in Illinois in recent years as presidential candidates.
 In DeKalb County in 1990, some law enforcement authorities blamed a big cat for killing farm animals.
 Security staff at Fort Sheridan on Chicago’s North Shore were sent on a wild cat chase in 1993 after a cougar sighting there.
 Multiple sightings were logged in and around Edwardsville in 1998, including at the local campus of Southern Illinois University—the home, as it happens, of the Cougars—and along Macoupin Creek near Carlinville in ’03 and ’04.
 In deep southern Illinois, cougars would seem to be as common along some back roads as pickup trucks.